tux-evse/injector-binding-rs/README.md

 # injector-binding-rs inject RPC request into afb-v4 framework

-This injector initial objective addresses ISO15118 and OCPP simulation for charger and/or electric vehicle.
-Nevertheless nothing is specific to EV/EVSE and it may test/simulate any API based on Afb-v4 framework.
+This injector initial objective addresses ISO15118/OCPP simulation for charger and/or electric vehicle.
+Nevertheless nothing is specific to EV/EVSE and it may test/simulates any API based on Afb-V4 framework.

-The injector/simulator implement on api/verb per configure scenario.
+The injector/simulator implements one api/verb per configure scenario.
 At the end of the test it return a normalized TAP response, that hopefully should integrated easily within any CI/CD model.

 ## Dependencies

 https://github.com/redpesk-common/afb-librust

-# configuration
+# Configuration

 Configuration relies on standard binding/binder json/yaml config file.
-The specific part dedicated to the injector.

 The injector create a new verb per scenario.
-When executing a scenario use received an event per action.
-At the end of the test it may request scenario request that is then return as a TAP file.
+When executing a scenario, client receives an event per action.
+At the end of the test client may request scenario global status that is then return as Json/TAP.

-Scenario metadata should define:
+**Scenario metadata should define:**
 * uid: which define the api/verb to start/stop/check the execution
 * info: a simple free comment
 * target: the API to be tested.
 Depending on config, this might be local or remote API.